Renddslow/0ty/README.md

 _Pronounced "Naughty"_

-> Naughty detect and replace naughty words in a string.
+> Node script to detect and replace naughty words in a string.

 ## Installation